 Drawbacks of using PFS in VPN

-PFS enabled VPN needs stronger encryption layer to hide data of each session separately.
+PFS enabled VPN needs a stronger encryption layer to hide data of each session separately.
 So it requires more processing power, and hence it will make a potential delay in a VPN connection.
 If the user devices do not have more processing power, there will be a potential delay in the VPN connection, and it will slow down the internet speed.
 But some VPN service providers have overcome this issue by using high-end technologies.

 Why is PFS important